Nexment-Official/.github/profile/README.md

 ---

-## Current Projects

-### Nexment CLI

-An intent-based developer command-line interface designed to simplify everyday development workflows with a clean, consistent, and intuitive experience.

-More projects will be introduced as they mature.

----

 ## Community

 Nexment is more than code—it's a community of people who enjoy building, learning, and improving software together.